-Sweet Potato Casserole (Lightened Up) with a cool trick to cook your sweet potatoes in a QUARTER amount of time for last minute rushed preparation!
+Sweet Potato Casserole with tips and tricks to cook your sweet potatoes in a QUARTER amount of time for last minute rushed preparation!

-And in true ‘me’ fashion, I’m posting this recipe for you….totally last minute.
+And in true ‘me’ fashion, I’m posting this recipe for you….last minute.
 See where I’m going?

-The microwave.
-Now HOLD ON.
-Before you go rolling your eyes at me, this is a trick I use all the time, and it has never failed me.
-Not ever.
-When I want sweet potatoes ready — like, a NOW-type-of-situation — I turn to my trustworthy microwave.
+The trick I use all the time and it has never failed me is using the microwave.
+When I want sweet potatoes ready — like, NOW — I turn to my microwave.
 If you’ve been following me for a while, you may remember my mentioning it in this Chicken Fajita Stuffed Sweet Potatoes recipe.

 Now, if you’re not into microwaves, I’ve included an oven method in the recipe instructions.